STATUS:

 Step 5: Once site conditions are assessed we will recommend for you to:

 A.) Authorize deployment of emergency resources without delay (See HSSA waiver in the "Client Resources" section below).
+Rates listed in the Rate Sheet will go in to effect for each asset and personnel required moving forward!

 B.) Have us schedule work on a non-emergency basis to prevent unnecessary service costs if it is agreed that the site is safe enough for us to leave the site in its current condition.